Skip to content

 Why Hide or Disable Security Settings?

-Why: You might want to hide this section to prevent unauthorized users from changing your security settings, or you may be testing a different antivirus solution.
-What happens when done: The Virus & Threat Protection icon will be removed from the Windows Security dashboard, effectively locking the interface.
+Why hide it?
+You might want to stop others from changing your security settings, or perhaps you’re trying out a different antivirus.
+What happens when done: The Virus & Threat Protection icon disappears from the Windows Security dashboard, effectively locking that part of the interface.

 Safety and Security Risks

-Disabling Windows Defender or hiding its interface does not necessarily stop the background service.
+Disabling Windows Defender or hiding its interface doesn’t necessarily stop the background service.
 If you fully disable real-time protection, your computer becomes vulnerable to malware, ransomware, and viruses.
 Always ensure you have a reliable third-party antivirus installed before turning off built-in protections.

 Method 1Using Local Group Policy Editor